paniterka/awesome-matplotlib/README.md

 ## Resources using the plt-API, but still useful
 - [Matplot GIF on Calmcode](https://calmcode.io/matplot-gif/introduction.html)
 - [Matplotlib 3.0 Cookbook by Srinivasa Rao Poladi](https://github.com/PacktPublishing/Matplotlib-3.0-Cookbook)
 - [Python Graph Gallery](https://www.python-graph-gallery.com/) - a treasure of visualizations, but unfortunately the APIs used are not consistent
+- [Learning Scientific Programming with Python](https://scipython.com/book2/chapter-7-matplotlib/) - contains many interesting examples of mathematical visualizations with accompanying numpy/scipy algorithms, however the MPL API is sometimes inconsistent

 ## MPL-lore, history and other meta-level material
 - [John Hunter and Michael Droettboom explain the design choices they made](https://www.aosabook.org/en/matplotlib.html)